micuat/hydra-book/README.md

 Important Notes
 --------

 You are redirected to [hydra-book.glitch.me](https://hydra-book.glitch.me/), which is the latest version of Hydra Book.
-While I'm sloppy about updating the Github repository, if you find any problems feel free to report on the [issue page](https://github.com/micuat/hydra-book/issues).
+While I'm sloppy about updating the Github repository, if you find any problems feel free to report on [Github issue page](https://github.com/micuat/hydra-book/issues).

 Preface